arahi7860/database-seeding/README.md

 # Database Seeding

 So far, we have been able to interact with our database through the Mongo CLI and through Mongoose queries.
+As we move forward with our back end, we will be building APIs that feature full CRUD functionality, implemented directly from our applications.

+To ensure our functionality works the way that we want it to, it's a good idea to test it on actual data.
+That's where database seeding comes in. **Database seeding** is a process in which an initial set of data is provided to a database during development.

 ## Prerequisites